 The Company's revenue generally relates to contracts with patients in which its performance obligations are to provide health care services to the patients.
 Revenue is recorded during the period the Company's obligations to provide health care services are satisfied.
 Revenue for performance obligations satisfied over time is recognized based on charges incurred in relation to total expected charges.
 The Company's performance obligations for inpatient services are generally satisfied over periods that average approximately five days.
 The Company's performance obligations for outpatient services are generally satisfied over a period of less than one day.
+As the Company's performance obligations relate to contracts with a duration of one year or less, the Company elected the optional exemption under ASC Topic 606, Revenue from Contracts with Customers, and, therefore, is not required to disclose the transaction price for the remaining performance obligations at the end of the reporting period or when the Company expects to recognize revenue.
+Additionally, the Company is not required to adjust the consideration for the existence of a significant financing component when the period between the transfer of the services and the payment for such services is one year or less.

-The contractual relationships with patients, in most cases, also involve a third-party payer (Medicare, Medicaid, and managed care health plans) and the transaction prices for the services provided are dependent upon the terms provided by (Medicare and Medicaid) or negotiated with (managed care health plans) the third-party payers.
+Contractual relationships with patients, in most cases, involve a third-party payer (Medicare, Medicaid, and managed care health plans), and the transaction prices for services provided are dependent upon the terms provided by (Medicare and Medicaid) or negotiated with (managed care health plans) the third-party payers.
 The payment arrangements with third-party payers for the services provided to the related patients typically specify payments at amounts less than the Company's standard charges.